-There are a variety of different types of headaches, and every one of them can be incredibly debilitating.
+There are a variety of different types of headache pain, and every one of them can be incredibly debilitating.
 Luckily, many types respond very well to hands-on manual therapy techniques.

 If it’s after hours and you’d like to schedule a phone call with one of our doctors of physical therapy, Click Here.

 “When a patient has a headache when they come in to the clinic, there are two different potential variations you can apply of the Mulligan Techniques.
-One is called the “Headache SNAGS” and the other one “Reverse Headache SNAGS”.
+One is called the “Headache SNAGS” and the other one is called the “Reverse Headache SNAGS.”

-The first thing you need to do is come in with your pinky finger and find C2 and you place it gently right on the back side of the spinous process of C2.
-Then, you come in with the lateral border of the thenar eminence and you’re giving it a straight PA glide.
+The first thing you need to do is come in with your pinky finger and find C2.
+Then, you place it gently right on the back side of the spinous process of C2.
+Next, you come in with the lateral border of the thenar eminence, and you’re giving it a straight PA glide.

 If you need to, you give it a little bit of left or right rotational pull or push to see if it that does something better.
 If it does not help the headache, you just hold it until the headache is gone.
-If it doesn’t after 10 seconds or so, maybe you should try to couple some variations of right or left pressure to see if any of those work.
+And if it still doesn’t help after 10 seconds or so, maybe you should try to couple some variations of right or left pressure to see if any of those work.